-To date, CHEAR has supported more than 30 children’s health studies in which nearly 50,000 samples were analyzed for a broad range of environmental exposures and associated biological responses.
-Health outcomes explored through CHEAR include asthma, diabetes, autism, and obesity.
+To date, CHEAR/HHEAR has supported more than 30 children’s health studies in which nearly 50,000 samples were analyzed for a broad range of environmental exposures and associated biological responses.
+Health outcomes explored through CHEAR/HHEAR include asthma, diabetes, autism, and obesity.
 (S. Teitelbaum, PI)

 Community Research Education and Engagement for Data Science

 We have continually sought to reach out to the communities we serve in order to raise the awareness and expertise in big data sets and tools.
 One of our initiatives in the past was the Community Research and Education and Engagement for Data Science (CREEDS).
 This effort had several components:

 - We hosted 150 graduate students for intensive, two-week summer sessions

 - We mentored another 30 NYC-based graduate students in their participation in DREAM challenge teams which solved difficult, real-life biomedical problems.